-Bursting with colour, everyone will enjoy the breathtaking grounds surrounding Hillsborough Castle, with its delightful mix of woodlands, wild meadows and the more formal, landscaped gardens.
+Bursting with colour, the breathtaking grounds surrounding Hillsborough Castle are a joy, with their delightful mix of woodlands, wild meadows and the more formal, landscaped gardens.

 The stunning Yew Tree Walk takes its name from the trees that mirror each other along a path, which once served as a major road for the surrounding town.
 The Moss Walk is exactly as you’d expect: a deep, soft carpet of moss growing beneath a canopy of lime trees.